-CONDUCTING FULL REMOTE AUDITS
+3. CONDUCTING FULL REMOTE AUDITS

-As set out in Part 3, section 5.10 of the Scheme on the Management of serious events, the CB shall conduct an assessment to evaluate the risk of continued certification and review the planned audits when on-site auditing is not possible.
-A full remote audit may now also be considered as an option when planning the audits and where this audit methodology is supported by the feasibility and risk assessments.
+As set out in Part 3, section 5.10 of the Scheme on the Management of serious events, the CB shall conduct a risk assessment to evaluate whether certification can be maintained and review the planned audits when on-site auditing is not possible.
+A full remote audit may also be considered as an option when planning the audits and where this audit methodology is supported by the feasibility and risk assessments.